Together Again (George Jones and Tammy Wynette album)

-Together Again is the eighth studio album by country music artists George Jones and Tammy Wynette, released in 1980 on the Epic Records label.
+Together Again is a studio album by country music artists George Jones and Tammy Wynette, released in 1980 on Epic Records.
 It was their first album since their 1976 hit album Golden Ring; their next album would not come until 1995 with One.

 Background

 Jones and Wynette had divorced in 1975 but they had enjoyed their biggest chart success from that point on, with their 1976 LP Golden Ring hitting number one and spawning two chart topping singles, "Golden Ring" and "Near You".
 In 1977 they had another top five hit with "Southern California".
 Their periodic appearances together only fueled speculation among their fans that they might get back together romantically, although this cooled somewhat when Wynette married songwriter George Richey in 1978 and Jones spiraled into an abyss of alcohol and drugs, often disappearing for weeks on end.
 The couple could still be civil, however, with Wynette contributing to Jones 1979 duet album My Very Special Guests, and some kind of album seemed likely.
 In September, Together Again was released and produced the hit single "Two Story House", which peaked at number 2 on the charts.
 The song details how a poor married couple finally obtain all the riches they had dreamed of only to find that their love has died.
 The duo's harmonies were as shimmering as ever but the LP only reached number 26 on the Billboard country album charts.
 A second single, "A Pair of Old Sneakers", barely cracked the top twenty.
 One song, "Love in the Meantime", sounded more like a solo spot for Tammy than a duet, with George only singing harmony on the choruses.
 Producer Billy Sherrill gave an extremely contemporary edge (for the time) to several of the songs, especially the album's closing track "Night Spell".
 "We'll Talk About It Later" was written by Wynette, who also had a hand in writing "Two Story House".

 In the 2019 Ken Burns documentary Country Music, Sherrill, recalling this period, compared Jones and Wynette to "two wounded animals."